backtrackbaba/Expo/README.md

-Remote Monitoring Dashboard for Automation Expo 2018
+Check out http://smashing.github.io/smashing for more information.